asilvainnovations/chorus-ai/README.md

 ## Stability Notice

-OpenFang v0.1.0 is the first public release.
+chorus-ai v0.1.0 is the first public release.
 The architecture is solid, the test suite is comprehensive, and the security model is comprehensive.
 That said:

 - **Breaking changes** may occur between minor versions until v1.0
 - **Some Hands** are more mature than others (Browser and Researcher are the most battle-tested)